Philadelphia-Lawyers-for-Social-Equity/etl-db-env/README.md

 * **Username:** postgres (as a default)
 * **Password:** changeme (as a default)

-To start a interactive terminal session:
+To start a interactive Postgres terminal session:
 `docker exec -it postgres_container psql -U postgres`

 ## Access to PgAdmin: